rlzh/cs754-p3/README.md

 # cs754-p3

-# CloudLab K8s Cluster/Hadoop Setup Instructions
+# CloudLab K8s/Hadoop Cluster Setup Instructions

-This process is intended for setting up experiments using the 'cs754-k8s' profile on CloudLab
+This process is intended for setting up experiments using the 'cs754-k8s' profile on CloudLab. (i.e. 1 Master, 2 Workers, all running Ubuntu 18.04 LTS)

 To begin first cd to 'setup/' directory